ItsKh4nh/ice_breaker/README.md

 | `LANGCHAIN_TRACING_V2` | Enable LangSmith tracing (optional) | ⚪ |
 | `LANGCHAIN_API_KEY` | LangSmith API key (required if tracing enabled) | ⚪ |
 | `LANGCHAIN_PROJECT` | LangSmith project name (optional) | ⚪ |

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-## 📚 Learning Resources

-This project is designed as a comprehensive learning tool for understanding:

-* 🦜 **LangChain Framework** - Agent orchestration and chain composition
-* 🔗 **API Integration** - Working with multiple external services
-* 🧠 **AI Application Architecture** - Building production-ready AI systems
-* 🌐 **Web Scraping** - Ethical data collection from social platforms
-* 💬 **Natural Language Generation** - Context-aware content creation